ritaturk/xenko-docs/manual/getting-started/howto-generate-effects-on-mobile-devices.md

 Launch again your game.
 It will connect back to GameStudio automatically and notify it of any effect that are required to run this game session.

-In the Asset View, GameStudio has an "import last effects compiled remotely", with a number next to it showing how many new effects would be added (if greyed out a, it means no effects have been compiled, or you have already imported them).
+In the Asset View, GameStudio has an "import last effects compiled remotely", with a number next to it showing how many new effects would be added (if grayed out a, it means no effects have been compiled, or you have already imported them).

 ![media/howto-generate-effects-on-mobile-devices-4.png](media/howto-generate-effects-on-mobile-devices-4.png) ![media/howto-generate-effects-on-mobile-devices-5.png](media/howto-generate-effects-on-mobile-devices-5.png)